rentry/rentry.github.io/index.md

 ## 👋 Hello, from Oregon

 I’m a content strategist living in Portland, Oregon.
-My background is in conservation, communication,design, web development and GIS.
+My background is in conservation, communication, design, web development and GIS.

 Lately, I’ve been working on data-driven content design, information architecture, cartography, and data visualization.